cturvey/RandomNinjaChef/uBloxOSNMA/README.md

 https://www.gsc-europa.eu/

-Signing up for developer access to OSNMA Public Key and Merkel Tree data
+Signing up for developer access to OSNMA Public Key and Merkle Tree data

 The compressed public key leads with a 2 or 3 byte